-Abduction of children and businessmen for ransom is not unknown.
+Abduction of children and businessmen for ransom is not uncommon.
 Although this does not appear to be particularly directed at foreigners, you should be aware that the long-standing policy of the British government is not to make substantive concessions to hostage takers.
-The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage taking.
+The British government considers that paying ransoms and releasing prisoners increase the risk of further hostage taking.

 Consult a reliable local contact before going into unfamiliar areas or areas where there is a history of trouble.

 The FCDO advise against all but essential travel to the Chittagong Hill Tracts, which comprise the districts of Rangamati, Khagrachari and Bandarban.
 This area does not include Chittagong City, or other parts of Chittagong Division.